• Skip to primary navigation

 Tennis courts that use hard surfaces are the most common type in existence.
 These courts tend to be much more durable than other types of tennis courts, and they can typically withstand a lot more wear and tear.
 As long as you take care of them properly, the hard court should last for many years without issue.

-One downside to hard-court is that they often require more maintenance than other types of tennis court surfaces.
-This means that you will need to replace the surface periodically if it experiences significant damage or wears and tear.
+One downside to hard courts is that they often require more maintenance than other types of tennis court surfaces.
+This means that you will need to replace the surface periodically if it experiences significant damage or wear and tear.

 Grass Courts